Sign up here to get the latest scoop right in your email box.

 Perfect for fans of Lisa Jewell, Karin Slaughter and Sandra Brown, New York Times bestselling author Christina Dodd’s all-new thriller, POINT LAST SEEN, will have readers keeping the lights on all night.

-Coming July 26, 2022 in ebook, hardcover, trade paper and audiobook.
+Out now in ebook, hardcover, trade paper, mass market and audiobook.

 Want a personally autographed copy?
 Info here!